restic/rest-server/README.md

 % openssl genrsa -out private_key 2048
 % openssl req -new -x509 -key private_key -out public_key -days 365
 ```

+Append only mode allows creation of new backups but prevents deletion and modification of existing backups.
+This
+can be useful when backing up systems that have a potential of being hacked.

 Rest Server uses exactly the same directory structure as local backend, so you should be able to access it both locally
 and via HTTP, even simultaneously.